Plastic Bag Ban

 • I operate a shoe repair business within the town and use recycled plastic bags for my shop.
 Would this ban prevent me from using these 2nd hand plastic bags.
 I have a number of customers who drop off unwanted grey plastic bags which we then use.
 Cheers, Joe

-Reids Bootmakers asked about 7 years ago
+Reids Bootmakers asked almost 8 years ago

 Hi Joe